Librarika/manual/docs/cataloging.md

 * Specify a category under which the book to be added.
 * Click the `Auto save` button.
 * System will automatically find the matching book from the Internet and add to your catalog.
-* If successful, system will show a confirmation message with the title and view page link.
+* If successful, system will show a confirmation message with the title name and view page link.

 Related information: